 When you're making non-alcoholic fruity sangria, it's best to include a lot of different types of fruit for the most colorful and flavorful beverage.
 Consider adding sliced citrus, including oranges, lemons, limes, and grapefruit, as well as all types of berries, apples, and melons.
 Pour fruit juice, such as apple, grape, and orange juices, over the fruit, and then add carbonated water for a little fizz.

 04 of 05

 You don't have to skip out on the tropical beverages just because you're skipping the alcohol.
 A traditional piña colada, the national drink of Puerto Rico, blends together coconut milk or cream, pineapple juice, and rum.
-A virgin smoothie, though, still brings that frozen cocktail vibe by blending up pineapple juice, cream of coconut, and ice to create a tropical vacation in a glass.Continue to 5 of 5 below.
+A virgin smoothie, though, still brings that frozen cocktail vibe with this piña colada smoothie by blending up pineapple juice, cream of coconut, and ice to create a tropical vacation in a glass.Continue to 5 of 5 below.

 05 of 05

-This spiced almond beverage is famous in Pakistan and combines nuts with milk, plus sugar and spices.
+This Indian badam milk beverage is famous in Pakistan and combines nuts with milk, plus sugar and spices.
 Almonds and pistachios are ground up together with almond milk to make a paste; sugar, cardamom powder, and rosewater are added and the mixture is blended and then chilled before serving.